EarthZetaOrg/ai-trading-bot/docs/data-analysis.md

 ## Strategy debugging example

-Debugging a strategy can be time-consuming.
-FreqTrade offers helper functions to visualize raw data.
+Debugging a strategy can be time-consuming. earthzetaorg offers helper functions to visualize raw data.

 ### Define variables used in analyses